seepel/seandandchiara/_includes/antico.md

 #### Hotel Antico Podere Propano
-  This a standard family-run hotel,  just a 5-minute walk from the center of town where all the shops, restaurants and main landmarks are.
-It’s the ideal choice if you are not planning to rent a car, because you can easily get around on foot.
+  This beautiful country hotel is a little oasis of peace and nature.
+It’s the ideal choice if you are looking for a country setting with a view on the mountains right next to the town center.
+It’s still walking distance from downtown Saluzzo (15 mins), but it’s closer to a trafficked road which is not always easy to cross on foot, so you might want to use a car and park it in Saluzzo’s city center.

 ##### Info
   * **Contact person:** Jean Overton